ppy/osu-wiki/news/2026/2026-06-11-newspaper-cup-2026-results.md

     </video>
 </div>

-> I can tell that you stayed focused all the way through. the map reflects the song’s image very well.
+> I can tell that you stayed focused all the way through. the map reflects the song's image very well.

 —[Laurier](https://osu.ppy.sh/users/700010)

-> This is surprising to see how you can arrange your patterns so well by these simple patterns/slider shapes
+> This is surprising to see how you can arrange your patterns so well by these simple patterns/slider shapes.

 —[Muchin](https://osu.ppy.sh/users/9834516)